Вам это будет интересно:

 Sculpture of the Vatican: history and philosophy

 "A small territory with a great mission" is the motto under which on February 11, 1929 Lateran Treaty between the Kingdom of Italy and the Holy See recognized Vatican as a sovereign territory.
 It was an agreement which opened doors for curious patrons who for centuries had been trading gossip about "What is kept inside Vatican castles?".
-Evil tongues grumbled that the walled enclave protected magic books of how to seize the world, the castle’s cellars hide torture chambers for sinners, and after liturgies alchemists are busy inventing the Philosopher's Stone.
-But when museums welcomed visitors, both guests and the Romans gasped with delight.
-Collectors estimated that the cost of all the works of art featured by almost the smallest country in the world, is 150 times more than the world's GDP.

 Video: Craft of Uzbekistan.
 Golden-stitched embroidery

 OUTLOOK was lucky to visit hospitable Uzbekistan and get better acquainted with crafts of this amazing country.
-Today we'll tell you about art of golden-stitched embroidery: about mediums artisans use, secrets and unique distinctives of this craft.
+Today we'll tell you about art of golden-stitched embroidery that has long been considered the art of the nobility.
+We will tell you about mediums artisans use, secrets and unique distinctives of this craft.
 Feel the world with us!